-- 2.1 That the proposed Investment and Fund Strategy for 2016/17 for the Monmouthshire Farm School Endowment Trust Fund be approved. - 2.2 That the proposed Investment and Fund Strategy for 2016/17 for the Welsh Church Fund be approved. - 2.3 To delegate responsibility for the execution and administration of treasury management decisions to the Head of Finance (S151 officer) who will act in accordance with the Investment and Funds Strategy (appendix 2). - 2.4 To approve the 2016/17 grant allocation to Local Authority beneficiaries to the Monmouthshire Welsh Church Act Fund of £200,000 to be distributed in accordance with population shares as per the 2010 Census. - 2.5 To endorse the principle that 2016-17 grant allocation in respect of Monmouthshire Farms trust fund accord closely with the previous years investment return at the end of March 16, to avoid eroding the overall fund.
-As a guide investment returns are predicted as being circa £15,000.
+- 2.1 That the proposed Investment and Fund Strategy for 2017/18 for the Monmouthshire Farm School Endowment Trust Fund be approved. - 2.2 That the proposed Investment and Fund Strategy for 2017/18 for the Welsh Church Fund be approved. - 2.3 To delegate responsibility for the execution and administration of treasury management decisions to the Head of Finance (S151 officer) who will act in accordance with the Investment and Funds Strategy (appendix 2). - 2.4 To approve the 2017/18 grant allocation to Local Authority beneficiaries to the Monmouthshire Welsh Church Act Fund of £200,000 to be distributed in accordance with population shares as per the 2010 Census. - 2.5 To endorse the principle that 2017-18 grant allocation in respect of Monmouthshire Farms trust fund accord closely with the previous years investment return at the end of March 16, to avoid eroding the overall fund.
+As a guide investment returns are predicted as being circa £15,000. - 2.6 To endorse the Welsh Church Fund Principles, Policy Considerations and Grant Allocation Criteria for 2017-18 (Appendix 7) as considered by the Welsh Church Fund Committee on the 19th January 2017.